Last Updated on February 11, 2023

 Compared to all the time and energy you’ll spend on training, maintaining your Bandog’s health and appearance is a walk in the park.

-Grooming: brushing and bathing your American Mastiff
+Grooming: brushing and bathing your American Bandogge

 Bandogges are moderate shedders.
 Use a rubber brush, like a grooming glove, 2 to 3 times a week to remove loose or dead fur.
 Wipe them down with a clean cloth to really bring out their coat’s shine.